In this section

 Returns a Boolean value:

-•true indicates that the address matches at least one of the specified IP addresses or belongs to at least one of the specified subnets (the range of IP addresses);
+•true indicates that the address matches at least one of the specified IP addresses or belongs to at least one of the specified subnets (a range of IP addresses);

 Function